bhaskargupta98/wildfly-elytron-gsoc/README.md

 To showcase the working, one of the components of authorization, RoleDecoder was essentially given this functionality and was implemented in the subsystem.

 ## Approach towards the milestones
+After thorough discussion about the timeline with my mentors [Darran Lofthouse](https://github.com/darranl) and [Farah Juma](https://github.com/fjuma), we started off with the project.
+With the help of their regular support and motivation, I was actually able to achieve something I never thought of!
+Every Tuesday, at 7:30PM IST, we would get together wishing one a good morning and one a good afternoon, they would take my queries, discuss goals for the week and we would laugh out at something at the end.
+Below I have listed my progress as per every evaluation.

 ### Phase 1 [Evaluation 1]
 Primary task was to understand the server integration with Elytron and how all of it's components actually work hand in hand.
 Even though Elytron promises to cover all the use cases with it's out of the box components, adding custom support truly adds to it's usability to a great extent.
 To understand the working, I initially went through the [Elytron Documentation](https://docs.jboss.org/author/display/WFLY/WildFly+Elytron+Security) and implemented the [quickstarts](https://github.com/wildfly/quickstart) that has already been created to make newcomers a bit comfortable with the overall working with the requied dev setup.